j-e-yosemite/j-e-yosemite.github.io/README.md

 #### Yosemite Valley Shuttle Bus

-Shuttle between lodging choices.

-In the winter, the Yosemite Valley Shuttle system operates from 7:00 am to 10:00 pm and runs every 30 minutes.
+The free Valley Shuttle stops at all Yosemite Valley destinations, including the Ahwahnee and Yosemite Lodge at the Falls.
+In the winter, the shuttle operates from 7:00 am to 10:00 pm and runs every 30 minutes.
+The reception ends at 10:00, so if you plan on partying with us all night make sure you don't miss the last shuttle!

 http://www.yosemitepark.com/Files/2015_Yosemite-ShuttleMap.pdf